TedHusted/awake/awake.md/awake.md

 “I’m looking forward to learning the ropes, Noah,” asks the second analyst.
 “Any news on Taylor’s newborn?”

 “Yeah,” says the first analyst.
-“If you’re in the baby weight-and-height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.”
+“If you’re in the baby weight-and-height pool, here are the statistics. — The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.”

 Noah pauses.
 Liam makes a mental note.
 Then Noah continues, “Family leave will go for three months.
 Then Taylor would like to work the day shift, with weekends and holidays off. “